imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-05-01-the-baby-that-saved-my-life-sharing-my-story-4-years-after-abortion.md

 One try, and there it was.
 I missed my period.
 It was the first time I had ever bought a pregnancy test.
 I waited for my Husband to get home from work and told him I was taking a test.
 It was the longest few minute of my life.
 And as I waited in the bath room alone my anxiety and panic became overwhelming.
 I could barely breathe and felt faint.
 My body started to shake as the test reveal its truth.
 I collapsed on the floor of the bathroom as my life flashed in front of my eyes.
 It was positive.

 I gathered myself together off the floor of the bathroom.
 Picked myself up as I had done many times before and hate myself for the feeling what I felt inside about the positive result.
 I made it into the bedroom where my ex was changing for his run and told him the news.
-I told him I was really scared, I told him I was worried and needed his support with getting through this. _**He glared at me from across the room with the emptiest eyes I had ever seen and said “This is what you wanted, now you will have to deal with it”.**_ He stood up and walked out of the room. **_“It is what I wanted”_** I repeated in my head as I fell to the bedroom floor sobbing.
+I told him I was really scared, I told him I was worried and needed his support with getting through this. **_He glared at me from across the room with the emptiest eyes I had ever seen and said “This is what you wanted, now you will have to deal with it”._** He stood up and walked out of the room. _**“It is what I wanted”**_ I repeated in my head as I fell to the bedroom floor sobbing.
 Why did I feel like I had made the worst decision of my life?
 If it was something I wanted why did it feel wrong?
 Why did I feel like it was the end of my life?
 Why did I feel trapped and suffocating? **And then the answer came.
 It flashed across my mind, clear as day.
-The voice said** _**“you can not do this, get out, save me and save yourself”.**_
+The voice said** **_“you can not do this, get out, save me and save yourself”._**

 I shook my head vigorously hoping the visions and voice would go away.
 But the feeling in my Being was so strong that I couldn’t just ignore it.
-That night as I tried to sleep the voices became louder. _**“You can not do this, get out save me and save yourself”.**_ As my Ex slept soundly, I got up in the darkness and walked to my office.
+That night as I tried to sleep the voices became louder. **_“You can not do this, get out save me and save yourself”._** As my Ex slept soundly, I got up in the darkness and walked to my office.
 My monitor eliminated the room as I started my search.
 I began to type; **G-O-O-G-L-E; RETURN Key.
 A-B-O-R-T-I-O-N; RETURN Key.**

-## Part 2
+## Part 2:

 As I searched the internet in the darkness that night.
 My panic started to lessen.
 I jotted down phone numbers and doctors and reviews.
 The voice started to go away and my breathing became calm once again.